 - Applicants must be citizens of the Kyrgyz Republic or permanent residents qualified to hold a valid passport issued by the Kyrgyz Republic.

-- Applicants must have completed their undergraduate education and hold a diploma of a degree equivalent to a U.S. Bachelor’s degree.
+- Applicants must hold a diploma of a degree equivalent to a U.S. Bachelor’s degree.

-- Applicants holding a Master degree from a U.S. university are not eligible to apply for this program.
+- Applicants holding a Master’s degree from a U.S. university are not eligible to apply for this program.

 - Applicants should have a sufficient level of English to enable them to successfully complete full-time graduate study in the U.S.

-- Strong preference will be given to applicants who have not had extensive recent experience in the U.S.
+- Strong preference will be given to applicants who have not had extensive recent experience in the U.S (more than 6 months) and/or participated in exchange programs during the 10 years prior to the time of submitting the application.

-- An applicant who is currently in the U.S. is ineligible to apply.
+- An applicant who is currently in the U.S. or in any country other than the Kyrgyz Republic is ineligible to apply.

 - Applicants must currently reside in the Kyrgyz Republic.

 - An applicant’s financial need or status should not be a factor in the selection process.

 Important: All grantees are expected to return to their home countries for at least two years at the conclusion of their grant in compliance with the J-visa requirements.

 Program Provisions: All grantees receive full tuition, a monthly stipend for up to 24 months, supplemental health and accident benefits, a book and equipment allowance, travel support, and the opportunity to attend Fulbright enrichment activities.